 Update on My Path to Becoming a Dietitian

-I have been getting TONS of emails with follow up questions for me now that I’m actually an RD.
+After how to become a dietitian, the second thing I have been getting TONS of emails about is follow up questions for me now that I’m actually an RD.

 I’m happy to answer your questions, but as my email inbox is completely out of control, here is some information that might answer the questions you have.

 Please check this out before emailing me. 🙂

 Info specific to my masters program + internships:

 I started my Masters of Public Health in Nutrition from UNC-Chapel Hill in the fall of 2010.
 I graduated in December 2012 after completing the coursework, internships, and writing/presenting my masters paper.

 An MPH-RD program is basically a Masters of Science in Nutrition plus extra public health coursework (about a semester worth) so that we got the MPH-RD instead of an MS-RD.
 So, we didn’t take any less science classes than an MS-RD program would require.

 I loved UNC and highly recommend it.
 I really miss Chapel Hill, too – here’s a post all about my time there.

 Here’s more information on what I did for my internships.

 These internships were done during/as part of UNC’s program, since it is coordinated.